 Absa Bank Limited (Absa) is a wholly-owned subsidiary of the Absa Group.
 We offer a range of retail, business, corporate and investment banking, as well as wealth management, products and services primarily in South Africa and Africa.

 Mark joined the board in January 2014 as a non-executive director and became an independent non-executive director with effect from October 2017.
-Mark is the chairman of the Group Risk and Capital Management Committee (GRCMC), Group Credit Risk Committee (GCRC) and the Board Finance Committee (BFC) .
+Mark is the chairman of the Group Risk and Capital Management Committee (GRCMC), Group Credit Risk Committee (GCRC) and is a member of the Board Finance Committee (BFC) and Directors’ Affairs Committee (DAC) .
 Mark was appointed as an independent non-executive director of Absa Bank Limited with effect from 15 May 2019.

 Mark is a graduate of Oxford University, a chartered accountant and was previously a partner in the financial services consulting practice of Arthur Andersen and Deloitte.
 From 2003 through 2016, he served Barclays PLC in a variety of roles including group financial controller, head of investor relations, chief financial officer for the Corporate and Investment Bank and latterly deputy group finance director.
 Mark is also a director of Veritum Partners Limited, which offers advice on market interaction to European banks.

 Mark is also Chairman of Absa Securities UK Limited.

 Sipho joined the board as an independent non-executive director with effect from 1 May 2019.
 He was appointed as the lead independent director of both the Group and Absa Bank boards with effect from 4 June 2020.